Zelensky defies Trump, warning: Hands off my nuclear power stations

 But he warned that Mr Putin would breach “any peace deal without anything behind it”.

-The prime minister said: “Last weekend and two weekends before that, we had groupings of international political leaders coming together to provide the political alignment and the collective agreement that we need to work together to ensure that any deal that is put in place is defended.
+“Last weekend and two weekends before that, we had groupings of international political leaders coming together to provide the political alignment and the collective agreement that we need to work together to ensure that any deal that is put in place is defended,” he said.

 “What’s happening here is turning that political intention into reality, the concept into plans.”